Mark Chester F.W.A.S.

 Prints / Originals

-Now based at Dedham, in Essex, Kenneth Smith was born in the North of England and received his art training at the King Edward VII School of Art, Kings College, Durham University.
+Kenneth Smith, who was largely based at Dedham in Essex, was born in the North of England and received his art training at the King Edward VII School of Art, Kings College, Durham University.
 He was awarded the Hatton Prize for Drawing at the age of eighteen and gained the University Diploma in Fine Art with distinction.

-His interest in animal and bird painting extends over a period of thirty years and he has exhibited on a number of occasions within the United Kingdom.
+His interest in animal and bird painting extended over a period of thirty years and he was exhibited on a number of occasions within the United Kingdom.
 Overseas exhibitions have also been held at Arezzo in Italy, where he was awarded a silver cup at the 6 th Premio Internationale di Pittura e Graffica, and also in the USA at Detroit.
-His most recent overseas exhibition was in Spain at Marbella where he lived for a year.
+His last overseas exhibition was in Spain at Marbella where he lived for a year.

 Prints / Originals